 Tim Chester’s resignation Monday as Interim Director of the Louisiana State Museum system set off something of a firestorm in Louisiana.
 According to Chester’s resignation letter, Lt.
 Gov. Billy Nungesser engaged in “political interference in daily museum operations” that threatened the viability of the institution.
-Among the allegations contained in Chester’s missive was Nungesser’s outrageous suggestion that “the collections might be sold on e-Bay for profit.”
-Nungesser has apparently considered selling the museum collections for nearly a year, so while he may dispute some of Chester’s claims with petty insults, it’s clear that the most serious allegations of his letter fit a longstanding and deliberate pattern of behavior.
-It’s also worth noting that this is the same Nungesser who publicly unveiled a fraudulent, exclusive oil deal with the Republic of Iraq, which far exceeds his authority as lieutenant governor.
-Our state’s very heritage and birthright, not to mention its good name, don’t appear to be sacred to its politicians.
+Among the allegations contained in Chester’s missive was Nungesser’s suggestion that “the collections might be sold on e-Bay for profit.”
+Nungesser has apparently considered selling the museum collections for nearly a year, so while he may dispute some of Chester’s claims, it’s clear that the most serious allegations of his letter fit his longstanding strategy for the museum.

 Our feature essay this week by Gabbi Angeloni explores the historical roots of another political assault on systems of knowledge in President Trump’s repeated lies and misrepresentations of unfavorable press coverage.
 As Angeloni argues, “what we read, and how we read it, matters.
 It shapes our worldviews, and, studies suggest, it even affects our actions.”
 The only way to combat this program of misinformation, according to Angeloni, is to “shift our ways of reading—particularly reading critically—from the start.”
 Transforming ourselves into a nation of thinkers may seem like an overwhelming task, but thanks to scholars and public advocates like Angeloni and Chester, we now have the opportunity to rally around institutions tasked with disseminating knowledge as a form of public service.